 - Races are weighted differently with base points multiplied by a coefficient: ÖTILLÖ Swimrun World Championship x 1.5; ÖTILLÖ Swimrun World Series Races x 1.1; and ÖTILLÖ merit races x 1.0.

-- The first 120 teams to finish a race get ranking points; the following finishing teams get participation points.
+- All teams that finish a race get ranking points.

 - Each individual racer has a personal indicator – but this is not an individual ranking as it’s only based on how well you choose your teammates.